czimm79/CoyLearnsPackageDev.jl/README.md

 > Does `Revise.jl` remove the *hidden state* that is so frustrating with environments like Jupyter?
 Are there any catches I need to be aware of?

+1. It looks like it needs to be added as a package *in the project you're working in* for VSCode to automatically load it.

 > What are the important keybinds for `Julia in VSCode`?

 Keybindings are [here](https://www.julia-vscode.org/docs/stable/userguide/keybindings/).